aashwijat/library-management/README.md

 The project involves Graphical User Interface (GUI) using Tkinter .
 GUI enables users to interact using various visual indicators such as buttons, windows, entry boxes, etc. Tkinter is the standard GUI library for Python.
 The code is designed in such a way that it provides complete control to the user.
 It handles the common mistakes and exceptions, thus being user-friendly.

+Created in a team of 3, I was responsible for Creation and Connection of the Database.